pbnath/kubernetes-the-hard-way/docs/02-compute-resources.md

 This does the below:

-- Deploys 5 VMs - 2 Master, 2 Worker and 1 Loadbalancer with the name 'kubernetes-ha-* '
+- Deploys 5 VMs - 2 controlplane, 2 worker and 1 loadbalancer with the name 'kubernetes-ha-* '
     > This is the default settings.
 This can be changed at the top of the Vagrant file.
     > If you choose to change these settings, please also update `vagrant/ubuntu/vagrant/setup-hosts.sh`
     > to add the additional hosts to the `/etc/hosts` default before running `vagrant up`.